 What is the Solvent Redistribution (SR) method?

 The solvent redistribution (SR) method is based on observing the redistribution of the solvent in response to an external stimulus such as the addition of solutes, changes in pH, temperature or pressure.
-The solvent is not simply a background but a reactive medium that responds to the smallest amounts of external stimulus.
+The solvent is not simply a background but an active medium that responds to the smallest amounts of external stimulus.

 Solvent Redistribution method as applied to solubility and aggregation